Tesla stops accepting bitcoin, citing ‘great cost to the environment.’ The cryptocurrency’s value sank.

 On Wednesday, the cryptocurrency market again reacted swiftly to Musk’s reversal.

 When he posted a statement on Twitter around 3:06 p.m. in California, the value of a bitcoin was about $54,600.
-Two hours later, it hit its low-point for the day at $46,980, according to data from Coinmarketcap.com.
-The value has already recovered a bit, rising to a little over $50,000 by the end of the day.
+Two hours later, it hit its low point for the day at $46,980, according to data from Coinmarketcap.com.
+The value recovered a bit, rising to a little over $50,000 by the end of the day.

-Although the dip caused some people to sell, many bitcoin defenders pointed out that the currency has seen steep crashes in the past — including at the beginning of March and April — and has thus far recovered.
+Although the dip caused some people to sell, many bitcoin defenders pointed out that the currency has seen steep crashes in the past — including at the beginning of March and April — and has recovered.
 In fact, bitcoin’s value surpassed $50,000 for the first time in February amid a record climb that started in 2020.

 Musk has been dabbling in cryptocurrencies for some time, and his tweets and public statements have been known to trigger fluctuations in the market.